hyperledger/fabric/docs/source/deploy_chaincode.md

 Error: transaction invalidated with status (ENDORSEMENT_POLICY_FAILURE)
 ```

 **Solution:** This error is a result of the commit transaction not gathering enough endorsements to meet the Lifecycle endorsement policy.
 This problem could be a result of your transaction not targeting a sufficient number of peers to meet the policy.
-This could also be the result of some of the peer organizations not including the `Endorsement:` signature policy referenced by the default `/Channel/Application/Endorsement` policy in their `configtx.yaml` file:
+This could also be the result of some of the peer organizations not including the `Endorsement:` signature policy referenced by the default `/Channel/Application/Endorsement` policy in the channel configuration:

 ```
 Readers: